Dawn-India/Z-Mirror/README.md

   ## qBittorrent

   - External access to webui, so you can remove files or edit settings.
 Then you can sync settings in database with sync button in bsetting
-  - Select files from a Torrent before and during download using mltb file selector (Requires Base URL) (task option)
+  - Select files from a Torrent before and during download using ZEE file selector (Requires Base URL) (task option)
   - Seed torrents to a specific ratio and time (task option)
   - Edit Global Options while the bot is running from bot settings (global option)